nsepeteri/Scripts/README.md

 SSH into the control node and follow the steps below:
 - Copy the elk_script.yml file to /etc/ansible/roles
-- Update the "/etc/ansible/hosts" file to include Web VMs IP addresses
+- Update the "/etc/ansible/hosts" file to include Web VMs and ELK server IP addresses
 - Run the playbook and navigate to http://52.177.124.97:5601/ to check that the installation worked as expected.

 Answer the following questions: